Replika: History

 Eugenia Kuyda, a Russian-born journalist, established Replika while working at Luka, a tech company she had co-founded at the startup accelerator Y Combinator around 2012.
 Luka's primary product was a chatbot that made restaurant recommendations.
 According to Kuyda's origin story for Replika, a friend of hers died in 2015 and she converted that person's text messages into a chatbot.
 According to Kuyda's story, that chatbot helped her remember the conversations that they had together, and eventually became Replika.

 Replika became available to the public in November 2017.
 By January 2018 it had 2 million users, and in January 2023 reached 10 million users.
 In August 2024, Replika's CEO, Kuyda, reported that the total number of users had surpassed 30 million.
+In 2025, Dmytro Klochko became CEO, and Replika’s user base exceeded 40 million.

 In February 2023 the Italian Data Protection Authority banned Replika from using users' data, citing the AI's potential risks to emotionally vulnerable people, and the exposure of unscreened minors to sexual conversation.
 Within days of the ruling, Replika removed the ability for the chatbot to engage in erotic talk, with Kuyda, the company's director, saying that Replika was never intended for erotic discussion.
 Replika users disagreed, noting that Replika had used sexually suggestive advertising to draw users to the service.
 Replika representatives stated that explicit chats made up just 5% of conversations on the app at the time of the decision.
 In May 2023, Replika restored the functionality for users who had joined prior to February that year.

 Replika is registered in San Francisco.
 As of August 2024, Replika's website says that its team "works remotely with no physical offices".